ctools/ctools/doc/source/reference_manual/csiactobs.rst

 is not set.

-Besides creating an observation XML file, this script also stores a model XML file that contains background models for each observation.
-The number of free parameters is steered via the ``bkgpars`` parameter.
+Besides creating an observation XML file, this script also stores a model XML file that contains a background model for each observation.
+The number of free parameters per background model is steered via the ``bkgpars`` parameter.

 The user can also specify as ``inmodel`` parameter an XML model file with e.g. sky models.
 The output model will then contain these models as well.